-6. Consolidated overview of progress at regional level in the implementation of the Ministerial Declaration as of March 2023
+6. Consolidated overview of progress in the implementation of the Ministerial Declaration as of June 2024

-The table below aims at providing -in a snapshot- a summary overview of the progress observed in the implementation of the Ministerial Declaration as of March 2023, as explained throughout this document.
-For each of the UfM Ministerial Declaration priorities, the (lack of) relevant developments at the level of frameworks and initiatives is summarized, where appropriate.
+The table below aims at providing -in a snapshot- a summary overview of the progress observed in the implementation of the Ministerial Declaration as of June 2024, as explained throughout this document.
+For each of the UfM Ministerial Declaration priorities, the (lack of) relevant developments at the level of frameworks and initiatives is synthetically presented, where appropriate.
 In addition, a few examples of recently approved projects which are in line with the Ministerial Declaration priorities is provided.

-In way, this March 2023 version of the Roadmap provides a number of (non-exhaustive) illustrative elements of progress in the implementation of the Ministerial Declaration, including concrete examples of new frameworks, initiatives and projects emerged in the year 2022 and in early 2023.
+In way, this June 2024 version of the Roadmap provides a number (non-exhaustive) of illustrative elements of progress in the implementation of the Ministerial Declaration, including concrete examples of new frameworks, initiatives and projects emerged since mid-2023.